 The Tasmanian Freight Equalisation Scheme (TFES) operates under a set of Directions issued by the Minister for Infrastructure and Regional Development.

-The Scheme is administered in accordance with the Department of Infrastructure and Regional Development Ministerial Directions.
+The Scheme is administered in accordance with the Ministerial Directions on the Department of Infrastructure and Regional Development website.